We offer a variety of services, including:

 - Advising and mentoring for student organizations affiliated with Unity House.

-- Support for students of color in the affirmation and celebration of their cultural identities, including collaborating with other departments and student organizations to plan various activities related to Latino Heritage Month, Native American Heritage Month, Black History Month and Asian American Heritage Month.
+- Support for students of color in the affirmation and celebration of their cultural identities, including collaborating with other departments and student organizations to plan various activities related to Latino Heritage Month, Native American Heritage Month, Black Heritage Month and Asian American Heritage Month.

 - Community-building across differences among students of color and across the campus community by collaborating with other departments and student groups on initiatives that promote awareness of diversity and multicultural issues, such as issues on race/ethnicity, (inter)nationality, class, gender, sexual orientation and religion.